Start Your Transfer to CSI Journey Today

-Transfer Student Requirements
+Transfer Student Requirements:

+Students who have attended any college, university, and/or proprietary school since graduating from high school or secondary school must file a transfer application.
 Transfer students will be admitted to the College based on the following criteria:

 - Transfer students with less than 30 credits completed at the time of application must also fulfill our freshman requirements and submit their high school documentation as part of the application process.
 In addition, the student’s completed college work must have an overall GPA of 2.0*.

 - Transfer students with 30 or more credits completed at the time of application must have a minimum cumulative GPA of 2.0*.